Legislation changes for 2015/2016 tax year

 Every employer with employees under the age of 21 are no longer required to pay Class 1 secondary NI contributions (NICs ) on earnings up to the UEL, for those employees.

 A warning message appears if you process your pay run for any employees whose NI category is not correct for their age.
 To correct this you must click on the relevant employee in the Edit Pay stage of your pay run and change their NI category.

-If you have employees under the age 21, those on category A change to M and those on J change to Z.
+If you have employees under the age of 21, those on category A change to M and those on J change to Z.

 To update an employee’s NI category

 - 1. Employees tab > click the employee > Edit.

 - 2. Change category A to M or J to Z.

 |Payment||Weekly Rate (£)|

 |Statutory Maternity Pay||139.58|

 Qualifying employers paying employer Class 1 NI contributions on employee or director earnings are still entitled to a £2,000 employment allowance, to offset these contributions.